New Jersey governor race: Who are Phil Murphy and Kim Guadagno?

 If elected, Guadagno has said she won’t run for re-election if she can’t lower property taxes in her first term.
 But only 23 percent of voters believe her promise, according to the Quinnipiac poll.

-Overall, both candidates need to encourage New Jerseyans to get out and vote, as most residents are “vaguely aware” of this year’s gubernatorial election, said Ross.
+Overall, both candidates need to encourage New Jerseyans to get out and vote, as most residents are “vaguely aware” of this year’s gubernatorial election, said Baker.